All stories

 • Slow down if your form starts to slip

 The slower each repetition, the more the core has to engage.
 For anyone managing lower back stiffness alongside core work, pairing these exercises with lower back pain exercises can help address both areas at the same time.
-Over time, these short daily sessions help build the strength and stability needed for everyday movement.
+Over time, these short, safe daily sessions build the strength and stability needed for everyday movement.

 Easy Core Exercises for Seniors Need a Resistance Foundation